data-forge/data-forge-js/README.md

 Extract index + value pairs from the series as an array:

 	var arrayOfPairs = someSeries.toPairs();

+Invoke a callback for each value in the series using `forEach`:

+	someSeries.forEach(function (value, index) {
+		// Callback function invoked for each value.
+	});

 ## Extract values from an index